-Because the neural tube closes 28 to 32 days after conception and before many women are aware they are pregnant, normal development of the brain and spinal cord may be affected during these first three to eight weeks of pregnancy by the following:
+Because the neural tube closes 28 to 32 days after conception and before many women are aware they are pregnant, normal development of the brain and spinal cord may be affected during these first 3 to 8 weeks of pregnancy by the following:

 Exposure to hazardous chemicals and other substances

-Lack of proper vitamins and nutrients in the diet
+Lack of proper vitamins (folic acid) and nutrients in the diet

 Prescription drug and alcohol consumption

 Although many factors related to the development of spina bifida, research has found that folic acid (vitamin B-9), a nutrient found in some green, leafy vegetables, nuts, beans, citrus fruits, and fortified breakfast cereals, can help reduce the risk of neural tube defects.
 For this reason, the American College of Medical Genetics and the CDC recommend that all women of childbearing age take a multivitamin containing folic acid.
+Folic acid is in prenatal vitamins.
+Supplementation early in pregnancy is thought to be most important.
 If a couple has had a previous child with an ONTD, a larger amount of folic acid is recommended and can be prescribed by the woman's doctor or health care provider.
-This allows the woman to take it for one to two months prior to conception, and throughout the first trimester of pregnancy, to reduce the risk of another child with ONTD.
-Current research is focused on looking at how genes control neurulation or the forming of the neural tube.
+This allows the woman to take it for 1 to 2 months prior to conception, and throughout the first trimester of pregnancy, to reduce the risk of another child with ONTD.
+Current research is focused on looking at how genes control the formation of the neural tube.
 Understanding this will assist in the prevention of neural tube defects.